TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          cObject

    Description
-         Loads content from a content-object
+         Loads content from a content object.

 .. container:: table-row